DevCaioSouza/DevCaioSouza/README.md

 ### Hi there 👋
-### I'm a fullstack web developer, with 3 years of experience using Javascript to develop frontend and backend applications.
+### I'm a fullstack web developer, with 3 years of experience using mostly Javascript to develop frontend and backend applications.
 Github is the main platform i use when i want to be sharing whatever i'm working on
+### I'm also going through a CS degree atm, the goal is to sharp my developer skills even further.

 - 🔭 I’m currently working on: improve as a fullstack software developer / architect
 - 🌱 I’m currently learning: MVC architecture, Node